ashleydavis/rfsd-web-page-eleventy/src/faq.md

 You get:
 - A discount to say thank you for being an earlier supporter.
-- The chapters currently released (e-formats: pdf and epub).
+- The chapters currently released (e-formats: pdf and epub). <strong>NOTE:</strong> All chapters are now released, pending final revision.
 - Review drafts for new chapters in Google Docs.
 - New chapters as they are released (ebook format).
 - To work with the author, give feedback and influence the direction of the book.